 Technical Section (No more than 30 pages)

 A detailed description of the technology development/demonstration project to be undertaken shall be submitted as part of the proposal’s technical section and contain information addressing four technical subsections outlined below: Scientific and Technical Merit, Implementation Feasibility, Operations/ISS Utilization, and Business and Economic Impact.
-In addition, proposals must include a description, not to exceed 250 words, of how the dimensions of inclusion, diversity, equity, and accessibility (IDEA)—including outreach, talent development, and workforce diversity—are to be addressed in the assembly of teams to execute the proposed R&D goals.
-Please also address how the proposed IDEA activities are key for mission success and contribute to workforce development.

 The technical section of the proposal should be no more than 30 pages total in length.
 Exceeding the page limit may result in evaluators not seeing information on additional pages.
 It is recommended that proposals be concise and readable, describing the entire technical approach.
 Proposal evaluators will not research specific details, so please be clear and identify any abbreviated terms.
 In the appendices (not included in the page count), provide literature citations for any material cited in the technical section of the supporting technical data and related financial/operations and business plans.